elastic/ecs/rfcs/text/0004-session.md

 various types of "sessions" reported by appliances, security devices, systems, management portals, applications, etc.

+In addition to these fields, a new `event.category` value of "session" should be added.
+Any event that captures information about a session should include "session" in the array field `event.category`.

 ## Fields

 | Field | Description |